Joint Letter on the Urgent Action Needed on Cooling Standards in Ontario Childcare Classrooms

 Healthy Schools Day proposes ‘do-able’ actions to reduce children’s exposure to diesel emissions from school buses.

-Office of the Prime Minister, regarding the Government of Canada’s actions on
+Response to your correspondence of May 12, 2025, forwarded by the Office of the Prime Minister, regarding the Government of Canada’s actions on extreme heat and the protection of children in schools and childcare settings.

 In a letter to the Prime Minister and other federal leaders, CPCHE raises concerns about the implications of Bill C5 for children’s environmental health protection and Indigenous rights.